thoughtbot/maintaining-open-source-projects/book/02-community.md

 hours of work you may save ten people three hours each today, compounding into the future, and that potentially makes you feel responsible.
-An unintended regression could directly affect tens of people (or hundreds, or thousands, or millions!).
+An unintended regression could directly affect tens of people (or hundreds, or thousands, or millions).
 People can complain about errors or lack of features in a curt way.

-In the open source world, nobody owes anything to anyone.
+In open source nobody owes anything to anyone.
 If anything, users owe maintainers gratitude for publishing something that was and is useful to them.
-Your code is being run in who-knows how many computers and servers, more companies are using your software than you can even think of.
+Your code is being run in who-knows how many computers and servers.
 A mistake today doesn’t undo your previous productivity gains, help, and successes.
-How to manage your emotions is indeed not a topic for this book, but it is important to be aware of the feelings that may sprout from leading an OSS project, as that in itself should help.
+How to control emotions is indeed not a topic for this book, but it is important to be aware of the feelings that may sprout from leading an OSS project, as that in itself should help.

 People’s expectations and needs will be different than what you set for yourself and your project.
 You can try to channel them, and they may intersect.
-Yet sometimes it is best to accept differences, and agree to disagree.
-At the end of the day, we should not worry about things that are out of our control.
-We should instead feel good about having contributed valuable software to the world.
+Yet sometimes it is best to accept differences.
+At the end of the day, we should try not worry about things that are out of our control, while keeping in mind that we contributed valuable work to fellow humans.